Neutering is the general term used for the surgical removal of the reproductive organs in both male and female dogs

 I asked the members of PAACT “The Professional Association of Applied Canine Trainers” to start to monitor the dogs they were treating and to record the time they were spayed and neutered.
 Their feedback bore out my initial findings.

-Other ares of concern are Annual Vaccinations.
+Other areas of concern are Annual Vaccinations.
 This practice can have very grave consequences on our pets cats as well as dogs.
 Read my article outlining the major health issues created by (3) Annual Vaccinations

 When Should we Spay and Castrate?

 With regard to castration, I believe that males should not be castrated until they have been cocking their leg for at least one month, and should be at least 12 to 36 months of age (depending on size and breed).
 The larger the breed the later they mature.
 Therefore something like a German Shepherd would be much later than 12 months.
 Probably more like 18 months.
-Unless of course there are medical or serious behavioural issues to take into consideration.
+Unless of course there are medical or serious hormonal based behavioural issues to take into consideration.

 In females, I believe that they should have at least one season if they are very small dogs, but preferably two.
 If they are medium to large, then a minimum of two seasons.
 Giant breeds such as Great Danes etc a minimum of 3 seasons.